Al-Shajara, Palestine: Ottoman era

 A party of French cavalry was apparently stationed in the village during Napoleon's invasion of 1799.
 A map from the same campaign by Pierre Jacotin showed the place, named as Chagara.

-Johann Ludwig Burckhardt, a Swiss traveler to Palestine who passed through the area around 1812, noted that the plain around the village was covered with wild artichoke, while William McClure Thomson said that al-Shajara (Sejera) was one of several villages in the area which was surrounded by gigantic hedges of cactus.
-He also noted the great oak woods in the vicinity.
+Traveling in Palestine under the alias Sheikh Ibrahim Ibn 'Abd Allah, the Swiss scholar Johann Ludwig Burckhardt passed through the area around 1812 and said that the plain around the village was covered with wild artichoke, while William McClure Thomson said that al-Shajara (Sejera) was one of several villages in the area which was surrounded by gigantic hedges of cactus.
+He also said there were great oak woods in the vicinity.